grumat/diyperks-speaker-4way/Subtitles.md

 You see in an effort to have enough room for the plaster of Paris to form good solid boundary walls throughout the speaker, including those surrounding the subwoofers port, I forgot to ask myself whether they were all necessary.

-You see the whole point of this subwoofer tube, is to redirect energy not contain it, as the end is open its walls really don't have to be as thick as I've made them, because they don't have to hold in any energy, they merely direct it through.
+You see the whole point of this subwoofer tube, is to redirect energy, not contain it, as the end is open, its walls really don't have to be as thick as I've made them, because they don't have to hold in any energy, they merely direct it through.

 With this in mind for the second attempt, I've decided to remove the need for plaster of Paris for the subwoffer port entirely and instead have gone with 4mm 3D printed boundaries, which saves just enough space for the now much wider and longer Port.